Johannes Hevelius: Astronomy

 The observatory was known by the name Sternenburg (Stellaeburgum; Gwiezdny Zamek) or "Star Castle".

-This private observatory was visited by Polish Queen Marie Louise Gonzaga on 29 January 1660.
+Polish Queen Marie Louise Gonzaga visited this private observatory on 29 January 1660.

 As a subject of the Polish kings, Hevelius enjoyed the patronage of four consecutive kings of Poland, and his family was raised to the position of nobility by the King of Poland John II Casimir in 1660, who previously visited his observatory in 1659.
 While the noble status was not ratified by the Polish Sejm Hevelius's coat of arms includes the distinctive Polish royal crown.